 It is a recognized risk of exposure to unidentified microorganisms that reprocessing personal endure during the decontamination, reprocessing-cleaning of surgical instruments.
 Our goal is to minimize the amount and degree of reprocessing personal exposure to this risk and provide surgical instruments that are clean: safe to handle, safe for patient care, and reprocessed at the lowest cost.
 Optimal reprocessing cleaning of surgical instruments will secure the prerequisite for disinfecting surgical instruments and sterilizing surgical instruments.
-Healthcare Facilities manually clean surgical instruments: with dried on or excessive debris, cannulated surgical instruments, surgical instruments with working channels and/or surgical instruments with lumens.
+Healthcare workers manually clean surgical instruments with dried on or excessive debris, cannulated surgical instruments, surgical instruments with working channels and surgical instruments with lumens.

 Healthcare Facilities also manually clean surgical instruments, when a surgical instrument washer decontaminators or washer disinfectors is not available.
 Hand washing surgical instruments places the reprocessing personnel at risk.
 In the decontamination area, surgical instruments are received that are contaminated with variable amounts of debris and unidentified microorganisms.
 In the Clean Side reprocessing area, surgical instruments requiring further reprocessing are handled by unprotected reprocessing personnel.

 clean instruments residue free.